fortrabbit/help/docs/mysql.md

 ---

 template:      article
-reviewed:      2020-10-30
+reviewed:      2021-10-23
 title:         All about MySQL
 naviTitle:     MySQL
-lead:          PHP + MySQL is a classic.
-Access & configure the common database on fortrabbit.
+lead:          How to access & configure the common database on fortrabbit.
 group:         platform
 proGroup:      Components